d3-worgan/head-glasses-model/README.md

 ### 2. Validate and fix the annotations
 OpenImages is partly produced by automation and so in much of the cases the labels are poor or missing.
-For this reason we still need to manually go through the data set and fix the labels.
+For this reason we need to manually go through the data set and fix / add the labels.

-1. Run this to load the dataset into the Yolo_mark bounding box editor
+1. Load the data we just downloaded into Yolo_mark
 ```
-rm x64/Release/data/img/*
-mv train/* Yolo_mark/x64/Release/data/img/
-cp classes.txt Yolo_mark/x64/Release/data/obj.names
+load_mark.py --mode train
 ```

 2. Then run Yolo_mark and go through each  image and fix them